 The ante has been raised on Singles' Day Ecommerce tactics to such a point, that some are starting to wonder where else there is left to go.
 Is Singles' Day already showing signs of burnout and fatigue?

 We don’t think so.
-Singles' Day appears set to continue smashing records and solidifying its pre eminent position in the global retail calendar.
-And brands are increasingly poised to get a piece of the cake.
+Singles' Day appears set to continue smashing records and maintain its prominent position in the global retail calendar.
+And more and more brands are getting in on the action.

 The great international retail opportunity

-Singles' Day represents a huge potential boon for western brands, for a couple of reasons.
-First of all, consumer appetite for western products is sky high.
-British brands in particular, from luxury labels like Burberry to everyday high street fare such as Clark’s, hold special reverence in the hearts of many Chinese buyers demonstrating a distinct Anglophile streak.
+Firstly, consumer appetite for western products is sky high.
+British brands in particular, from luxury labels like Burberry to everyday high street fare such as Clark’s, hold special reverence in the hearts of many Chinese buyers.

-A report by Royal Mail found that over half of China's online shoppers buy from Britain.
-Mei Chen, head of international business development at Alibaba, enthuses about the fact: "There is huge demand from Chinese consumers for foreign goods, especially UK brands, which are associated with high quality, heritage and are at the forefront of fashion."
+Royal Mail reported that over half of China's online shoppers buy from Britain.
+Mei Chen, head of international business development at Alibaba, confirms: "There is huge demand from Chinese consumers for foreign goods, especially UK brands, which are associated with high quality, heritage and are at the forefront of fashion."

 A second favourable, slightly paradoxical, factor for British retailers is the weakened British pound.
-In the wake of a couple of turbulent years for the economy, so called ‘Brexit bargain hunters’ are leaping at the chance to stock up on items at unprecedented lowly prices.
+Following a turbulent couple of years for the economy, so called ‘Brexit bargain hunters’ are leaping at the chance to stock up on items at unprecedented low prices.

-Reported engagement and sales, speak for themselves.
-Last year, Top Shop’s online revenue spiked by a staggering 900% on Singles' Day.
-Whittard of Chelsea reported that their sales revenue on Singles' Day from Alibaba, sold more tea than its best performing UK store sells in a fortnight..
+Reported engagement and sales speak for themselves.
+In 2018, Topshop’s online revenue spiked by a staggering 900% on Singles' Day.
+Whittard of Chelsea sold more tea than its best performing UK store sells in a fortnight via Alibaba on Singles' Day.
 And Sainsbury’s supermarkets led the way in experimenting with online engagement techniques, using a virtual reality promotion tool on Alibaba, culminating in a bewilderingly popular 90-minute, 360-degree live broadcast of its supermarkets in London.

 The great opportunity is there for all to see.
-But it’s not the low-hanging fruit it might first appear to be.
-Western brands interested in the Chinese market, undoubtedly need to adopt their approach to cater to the distinctive, mobile-dominated, Ecommerce landscape of China.
+But Western brands interested in the Chinese market need to adapt their approach to cater to the distinctive, mobile-dominated, ecommerce landscape of China.

-As Maria Prados, VP of Global Retail at Worldpay sums up: “Combined with the rising purchasing power of the Chinese consumer, the pound’s performance could mean big bucks for UK brands on 11 November - but only if they are well prepared.
-To turn browsers into buyers, it is essential to tailor the online shopping experience to local tastes.
+As Maria Prados, VP of Global Retail at Worldpay, sums up: “Combined with the rising purchasing power of the Chinese consumer, the pound’s performance could mean big bucks for UK brands on 11 November - but only if they're well prepared.
+To turn browsers into buyers, it's essential to tailor the online shopping experience to local tastes.
 For Chinese consumers, this means focusing on your mobile proposition.”